SnickCH/InsurgencySandstormDedicatedServer/README.md

 <a name="requirements"></a>
 ## Where to run the Docker Container 🐳

 We recommand a Linux Server eg. Ubuntu Server.
+Docker must be installed on this host https://docs.docker.com/engine/install/

 ## General Docker info and commands for beginners